-- Side boundary fences (rear of return fencing) must not exceed 2m in height. - Solid area of side boundary fences must not exceed 40% of the total length of the secondary frontage. - Solid area side boundary fencing must reflect material, finishes and colour as described in the material and colour palettes, and complement the colour palette used for the house.
+- Side boundary fences (rear of return fencing) must not exceed 2m in height. - Solid area of side boundary fences must not exceed 40% of the total length of the secondary frontage. - Solid area side boundary fencing must complement the colour palette used for the house.